jaeeun-n/simclr-ablations/README.md

 ## Enviroment setup

-All my models were trained on a *single* GPU using Google Colab.
+All my models were trained on a *single* GPU using Google Colab Pro.

 The code is compatible with both TensorFlow v1 and v2.
 See requirements.txt for all prerequisites, and you can also install them using the following command.